KansasCityWomeninTechnology/cocktails-worksheets/docs/css/05-text-icons/README.md

    > [!INFO] We don't need the `<style></style>` tag around the `@import` statement

-9. In the style declared for the `body`, add font for body text using the CSS rules specified by Google.
+9. In the style declared for the `body`, add the font for the body text using the CSS rules specified by Google.
 In the example above, Google specified `font-family: 'Catamaran', sans-serif;`.

    > [!INFO]
    > If you select a font with 2 words in the name you'll need to wrap the font name in quotation marks.